 The application will be deployed on mobile operating systems with compatibility for Android and iOS systems specifically.
 In addition to the functionality of the technical features, there is an importance on user ease of experience in relation to the user interface.

-In developing this application, all functional and non-functional requirements must be taken into consideration in order to address any constraints or limitations.
+In developing this application, all functional and non-functional requirements must be taken into consideration to address any constraints or limitations.

 DEVELOPMENT TECHNOLOGY

 This application will be developed using Python due to the large number of libraries that will be useful resources.
 Python will allow the application to be compatible in all operating environments.
 Due to Python's open-source nature, there is much community support that will assist in the development process.
-In addition to this, Python is capable of dealing with big data which will serve this application well in the long term.
+In addition to this, Python can deal with big data which will serve this application well in the long term.
 Using Python will ensure that this application will be scalable throughout its development process.

 CONSTRAINTS

 The main constraint of this product development is the shortage of time and resources.
-For this reason, the initial scope will only include the minimum viable product.
+For this reason, the initial scope will only include the minimum viable product (MVP).
 In the initial scope, scalability will continue to be prioritized so that in future development, this constraint can be mitigated.

 FEATURES

 Natural disasters happen all over the world and this application will handle the processing of human care activities post-disaster.
-In order to effectively serve as a tool to help mitigate the post-disaster damage, the application will require these features:
+To effectively serve as a tool to help mitigate the post-disaster damage, the application will include the following features:

 Damage Assessment